Statute of limitations: Criminal statutes

 A criminal statute of limitations defines a time period during which charges must be initiated for a criminal offense.
 If a charge is filed after the statute of limitations expires, the defendant may obtain dismissal of the charge.

 Initiation of charges

 The statute of limitations in a criminal case only runs until a criminal charge is filed and a warrant issued, even if the defendant is a fugitive.
 When the identity of a defendant is not known, some jurisdictions provide mechanisms to initiate charges and thus stop the statute of limitations from running.
 For example, some states allow an indictment of a John Doe defendant based upon a DNA profile derived from evidence obtained through a criminal investigation.
 Although rare, a grand jury can issue an indictment in absentia for high-profile crimes to get around an upcoming statute of limitations deadline.
 One example is the skyjacking of Northwest Orient Airlines Flight 305 by D. B. Cooper in 1971.
-The identity of D. B. Cooper remains unknown to this day, and he was indicted under the name "John Doe, aka Dan Cooper."
+The identity of D. B. Cooper remains unknown, and he was indicted under the name "John Doe, aka Dan Cooper."